How to Brew Coffee at Home: A Guide For Beginners

-So you love a good cup of coffee in your favorite coffee shop, but now you want the same quality coffee at home.
-I’ve got good news for you: while making specialty-grade espresso-based drinks at home is an expensive investment, manual brewing is much more affordable.
+So you love the coffee from your favorite coffee shop and want to recreate the same quality at home.
+Many beginners find this intimidating, but I’ve got good news for you: while making specialty-grade espresso-based drinks at home is an expensive investment, manual brewing is much more affordable.

 So let’s take a look at how to make your very own brew bar.
 From filter coffee to immersion, this article will cover everything you need to get started.
 What’s more, I’ll also be sharing with you some tips for achieving great pour over coffee at home.
 Because let’s be honest, isn’t the first coffee of the day one of the most important?